Buttermilk Cake with Caramel Icing Recipe

 - 1. Preheat oven to 350°.
 Grease and flour a 10-in. fluted tube pan.

-- 2. In a large bowl, cream butter and sugar until light and fluffy.
+- 2. Cream butter and sugar until light and fluffy.
 Beat in vanilla and eggs, one at a time, beating well after each addition.
 In another bowl, whisk together flour, baking powder and baking soda; add to creamed mixture alternately with buttermilk (batter will be thick).
 Transfer to prepared pan.

 - 3. Bake until a toothpick inserted in center comes out clean, 45-50 minutes.
 Cool in pan 10 minutes before removing to a wire rack to cool completely.

 - 4. For icing, in a small saucepan, combine butter, brown sugar and cream; bring to a boil over medium heat, stirring constantly.
 Remove from heat; cool 5-10 minutes.
-Gradually beat in confectioners' sugar; drizzle over cake.
-Yield: 12-16 servings.
+Gradually beat in confectioners' sugar; spoon over cake.
+Yield: 16 servings.

 Reviews for Buttermilk Cake with Caramel Icing